ucsb-cs32/s21/_lab/lab06_part2.md

   the region and function pointers for the methods to fill in - two police shooting fields */ static void computeStatsPSData(visitorCombine*  theRegions,
                                 int (psCombo::*f1)()const, int (psCombo::*f2)() const);

+  /* compute statistics for mixed demographic data and police shooting data for racial demographics, expects the region and function pointers for the methods to fill in - note computes proportions */ static void computeStatsRaceProportion(visitorCombine*  theRegions,
+                                int (raceDemogData::*f1)()const, int (raceDemogData::*f2)() const);

 ```